lammps/lammps/doc/src/thermo_modify.rst

 :doc:`boundary <boundary>` or if it moves more than a box length outside the simulation domain (or more than a processor sub-domain length) before reneighboring occurs.
-The latter case is typically due to bad dynamics, e.g. too large a timestep or huge forces and velocities.
+The latter case is typically due to bad dynamics (e.g., too large a time step and/or huge forces and velocities).
 If the value is *ignore*, LAMMPS does not check for lost atoms.
 If the value is *error* or *warn*, LAMMPS checks and either issues an error or warning.
-The code will exit with an error and continue with a warning.
+The simulation will exit with an error and continue with a warning.
 A warning will only be issued once, the first time an atom is lost.
 This can be a useful debugging option.